Lilloon/CodeInsideTestTask/README.md

 ## How to start.

-In project's folder type "serve".
+Use cmd in project's folder and type "serve".